jukbot/smart-industry/README.md

 </div>

-## Annoucement
+## Annoucement 📢
 > Currently, we've temporary paused the project due to discussing  with an engineer team for the next phase in road map.

+## Todo Plan 📋

+- [ ] Migrate App to Polymer 3 / LitElement (Heavy migrate)
+- [ ] Refactoring current components to ES6 modules.
+(Heavy migrate)
+- [ ] Optimize unused and heavy resources, convert to native.
+- [ ] Create a Production Simulator (Engineers discussing)
+- [ ] Improve Production Performance Board (Engineers discussing)
+- [ ] Improve Production Scheduling Algorithm
+- [ ] Improve Weight and Priority Calculation for JobShop
+- [ ] Fixing Unit test and Add Integration test (Need consult)
+- [x] Discuss and plan new road map for IMES project in 2018-19.
+- [x] Integrate Production Optimization (Linear Programming)

-## Demo
+## Demo 🎲

 [Login here](https://smart-mes.firebaseapp.com/)

+Username and password for demo 🔑

 | E-mail | Password |
 |---------|---------------|
 | demo@imes.in.th | demouser |

 Note: If you found any bugs please report me or open an issue, thanks 😊

-## Contribution
+## Production Use 🏭

-Please know that this project is still in development with a lot of bugs, if you want to contribute us (help me) working on this project please read [About Project document](https://github.com/jukbot/smart-industry/blob/master/About%20Project.pdf) for an overview and scope of this project phase I and for the technical information please read [Technical document](https://goo.gl/JNmrPE) to understand how this application will work.
+Please know that this project is still in heavy development 🚧 and can get a lot of bugs 🐞, if you want to contribute us (help us) working on this project please read [About Project document](https://github.com/jukbot/smart-industry/blob/master/About%20Project.pdf) for an overview and scope of this project phase I and for the technical information please read [Technical document](https://goo.gl/JNmrPE) to understand how this application will work.

 Wanna join chat with us just join this [Gitter room](https://gitter.im/imes-project/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

-## About IMES Project
+## About IMES Project 📚

 A manufacturing execution system (MES) involves using computers to track and record the entire manufacturing process from extracting raw materials to producing finished products.
 They mainly function as stand-alone systems that primarily collect data about the workplace.
 A MES can be used in a wide variety of industries including packing goods, metal or plastic production, and automation.
 The main purpose for using a MES is to improve production, minimize delays, and make delivery of goods easier.